Spyderisk/system-modeller-deployment/README.md

    step): `docker container rm system-modeller-deployment_ssm_1`
 4. The container is created from an underlying image described in the `docker-compose.yml` file.
-If the name/tag of the new image is the same as the old (for instance if "latest" is being used), then just do `docker-compose pull` to update the local image registry.
+If the name/tag of the new image is the same as the old (for instance if "latest" is being used), then just do `docker compose pull` to update the local image registry.
 Or, you might want to change the image reference in `docker-compose.yml` file to a different SSM image (e.g. change "dev" to "master" or change a tagged version).
-5. Bring the system back up again: `docker-compose up -d`
+5. Bring the system back up again: `docker compose up -d`

 # Backing up Restoring Spyderisk Deployment Contents

-It is possible to back up the contents of an existing Spyderisk deployment initiated with `docker-compose up -d`.
+It is possible to back up the contents of an existing Spyderisk deployment initiated with `docker compose up -d`.
 A utility `bash` shell script located in the `utils` directory facilitates this process.

 ## What Can Be Backed Up?